j-be/AutoBim/README.md

 For your X axis, the most likely issue is `X_MAX_POS` set in the firmware.
 For most builds this will default to `X_BED_SIZE`, but on most printers it should be possible to raise this a little bit, e.g. on my Ender 3 Pro this can be set to 245 as it can easily move the nozzle 10mm left of the bed.
 It won't ever print there - that's what `X_BED_SIZE` is for - but moving there temporarily, e.g. for probing, is fine.
-The same applies to `Y`, but I did not have the need to alter that yet (will update here if I ever do).
+The same applies to `Y`, i.e. on an Ender 3 Pro you can set it to 240.

 Another reason could be, that `PROBING_MARGIN` in your firmware is set to something, that makes no sense.
 E.g. I heard Ender 6 stock firmware seems to set `Y_BED_SIZE` to 260, the bed is 290 in depth, and Creality - in there infinite